Anti-virtual reality note included with explosive package

 Investigators are also trying to determine the specific mechanism of the device and whether the package contained any gunpowder, the official added.
 The official could not discuss details of the investigation publicly and spoke to The Associated Press on condition of anonymity.

 The official described the case as a “Pelican-style” case.
-Pelican makes hard cases designed to protect sensitive equipment.
+Pelican is a company that makes hard cases designed to protect sensitive equipment.

 People are also reading…